softaim/N-Reader/Readme.txt

 _________________-----------------------------------__________________

-N-Reader is a Network Reader  (Scanner) tool which make easy to scan Network.
+N-Reader is a Network Reader  (Scanner) tool which make's easy to scan Network.
-N-Reader also cotains D0S/ DDOS in it ..so  Please be carefull when using it..
+N-Reader also cotains D0S/ DDOS tool in it ..so  Please be carefull when using it..

 *******************************************
 Steps To Use :-